 Not only biological parents may demand visitation rights with children.
 Also a step-parent that has been raising up a biological child with their now ex-partner may seek further contact with the child.
 This may however prove to be an uphill battle.

-In the Czech Republic, proceedings on separation of matrimonial property run separately from divorce proceedings, unless parties reach an overall agreement on divorce that deals also with property.
+In the Czech Republic, proceedings on separation of marital property run separately from divorce proceedings, unless parties reach an overall agreement on divorce that deals also with property.
 In case that spouses fail to reach an agreement, separate proceedings on property may be started after court ruling on divorce.
 Primary issues of such case between foreigners in the Czech Republic concern court jurisdiction and law that will govern the proceedings.

 This article presents a brief explanation of basic rules of conduct in a Czech courtroom during civil proceedings.
 How should one behave, what to do and what to avoid?
 I wrote this article mainly with divorce, child custody and marital property settlement cases in mind but it is generally applicable to all civil proceedings.